Back-end implementation guide (preview)

 The frontend establishes communication with the Fabric frontend portal via an iFrame.
 The portal, in turn, interacts with the Fabric backend by making calls to its exposed public APIs.

 The authentication for all communication within these components is ensured through Microsoft Entra.
-Entra provides a secure and authenticated environment for the interactions between the frontend, backend, Azure Relay, Fabric SDK, and Lakehouse.
+Microsoft Entra provides a secure and authenticated environment for the interactions between the frontend, backend, Azure Relay, Fabric SDK, and Lakehouse.

 Prerequisites